joejcox/AURAL/JOURNAL.md

 **Date:** 27/12/2021

-- Create sign up page and form
+- Create sign up page and form - done 29/12/2021
-- Integrate sign up with firebase firestore
+- Integrate sign up with firebase firestore - done 29/12/2021
 - Create Cart component rendering the CartList and the checkout button
 - Create CartItem component
 - Create CartList component which renders the CartItems and shows the number of items in cart at the top
+- Create CartPreview component which will be displayed when a new item is added to cart OR create a modal which pops up to say the item has been added and gives option to continue or go to cart (or straight to checkout?)
+- Add cart items to localStorage, persist for 60 minutes

 ## User accounts and Wishlist